iyowasay/Curved_lane_tracking/README.md

 ### Evaluation and testing

 In order to select better combination, a set of functions are created and comparison between different methods or approaches is discussed in this section.
-The function `plot_compare()` is intended to plot the result and original image side by side, thereby easily visualizign the difference.
-This helps to determine which type of color and gradient thresholding give better result.
+The function `plot_compare()` is intended to plot the result and original image side by side, thereby easily visualizing the difference.
+This helps to determine which type of color space and gradient thresholding give better result.

 #### Sobel operator

 Sobel operator is used for edge detection(the input of Canny detection is simply the output of Sobel operator).
-First `cv2.Sobel()` is used to calculate the gradient in x and y direction.
+First `cv2.Sobel()` is used to calculate the gradient in x or y direction.
 Then the magnitude and orientation of the gradient can be determined by simple trigonometry.
 Put these outputs into thresholding function and we can acquire the binary images.

 The code is shown in the functions `sobel_magnitude()`, `sobel_direction()`, and `sobel_xy()`.
 The following images are generated from test4.jpg.